42-Short/shortinette/shortinette/rust/subjects/module-00.md

     std::println
 ```

-Create a **program** that plays the popular (and loved!) game "fizz buzz" from 1 to 100.
+Create a **program** that plays the popular (and loved!) game "fizz buzz" starting at 1 and finishing at 100 (inclusive).

 The rules have changed a bit, however.
 They must be followed in order.

-* When the number is both a multiple of 3 and 5, "fizzbuzz" must be displayed.
+* If the number is both a multiple of 3 and 5, "fizzbuzz" must be displayed.
-* When the number is a multiple of 3, "fizz" must be displayed.
+* If the number is a multiple of 3, "fizz" must be displayed.
-* When the number is a multiple of 5, "buzz" must be displayed.
+* If the number is a multiple of 5, "buzz" must be displayed.
-* When the number modulo 11 is congruent to 3 "FIZZ" is displayed.
+* If the number modulo 11 is congruent to 3 "FIZZ" is displayed.
-* When the number modulo 11 is congruent to 5 "BUZZ" is displayed.
+* If the number modulo 11 is congruent to 5 "BUZZ" is displayed.
 * Otherwise, the number itself is written.

 Example: